MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/conversations/command-bot-in-teams.md

 * In your `handleCommandReceived` API, use `MessageBuilder.attachAdaptiveCardWithoutData` or `MessageBuilder.attachAdaptiveCard` to build a bot message activity with the Adaptive Card and return the message `return MessageBuilder.attachAdaptiveCardWithoutData(myCard);`.

-> [!NOTE]
-> For more information on how to build command and response using Adaptive Card with dynamic content, see this [section](#how-to-build-command-and-response-using-adaptive-card-with-dynamic-content).
+For more information on how to build command and response using Adaptive Card with dynamic content, see this [section](#how-to-build-command-and-response-using-adaptive-card-with-dynamic-content).

 <br>